thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/readme.md

 While it's definitely possible to go through Phase 0 using Windows, you'll generally be much happier if you have OS X or at least Linux.
 This tutorial will cover the setup for a Mac.
 There will be alternatives for Windows and Linux users.

+## Releases
+(i.e. directions - each release is necessary for the next release, so be sure to do everything in the order specified for all challenges)

 ## Release 0: Download Sublime Text 2
 Download and follow instructions from the site.